cmlykke/rime-liuma/instructions/INSTALL_ON_ANDROID.md

 <img src="../images\android\a008_searchicon.jpg" width="600" height="400">

-9: CLick on it to search for Rime:
+9: CLick on it to search for "trime":

 <img src="../images\android\a009_lookforrime.jpg" width="600" height="400">